kkubacki04/Projektpiwo/README.md

 4. Start the development server:

-Bash
+    ```bash
     npm start

-Or see it under the link: https://projektpiwo.vercel.app/ Test Account: testcvkowalski1234@gmail.com Password: 123456
+Or see it live under the link: https://projektpiwo.vercel.app/ Test Account: testcvkowalski1234@gmail.com Password: 123456